Cody Ponce: Major leagues

-On July 29, 2019, the Brewers traded Ponce to the Pittsburgh Pirates in exchange for Jordan Lyles.
-Ponce split the 2019 season between Biloxi, the Altoona Curve, and the Indianapolis Indians, going a combined 2–6 with a 4.14 ERA in 62 1/3 innings.

-After the season, Ponce was selected for the United States national baseball team at the 2019 WBSC Premier 12.
-In the tournament he was 1–1 with a 2.03 ERA in three starts covering 13 1/3 innings.
-He was also added to the Pirates 40-man roster.
+Ponce made his Major League Baseball (MLB) debut on August 2, 2020, playing for the Pittsburgh Pirates in an away game against the Chicago Cubs at Wrigley Field in Chicago, Illinois.
+He entered the game as a reliever in the bottom of the 11th inning with the score tied 1–1.
+The game resulted in a 2–1 loss to the Cubs after Javier Báez hit a walk-off single off Ponce.
+He was recorded as the losing pitcher after 1/3 innings pitched, allowing one hit and one unearned run.
+Ponce finished the 2020 season with a 1–1 record, a 3.18 ERA, and 12 strikeouts in 17 innings pitched across five games (three starts).

-Ponce made his major league debut on August 2, 2020, against the Chicago Cubs and was the losing pitcher.
-He had an 0–6 record and a 7.04 ERA in 38 1/3 innings in 15 games for the Pirates in 2021, while spending the rest of the season with Indianapolis.
-After the 2021 season, on November 29, 2021, the Pirates released Ponce to allow him to play in Japan.
+Ponce finished the 2021 season with a 0–6 record, a 7.04 ERA, and 36 strikeouts in 38 1/3 innings pitched across 15 games (two starts).
+Throughout the season, he was frequently optioned to the Indianapolis Indians, the Pirates' Triple-A affiliate, shuttling between the Indians and the Pirates' bullpen.
+After the 2021 season, the Pirates released Ponce on November 29, to allow him to play in Japan.

 Hokkaido Nippon-Ham Fighters

 On December 5, 2021, Ponce signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).

-On August 27, 2022, Ponce pitched a no-hitter against the Fukuoka SoftBank Hawks in Sapporo Dome, making himself the seventh foreign-born player to achieve it after the NPB introduced the 2-league system when it was reorganized from the JBL in the 1950 season.
-He finished the year appearing in 14 games, logging a 3–5 record and 3.35 ERA with 66 strikeouts in 83 1/3 innings pitched.
+On August 27, 2022, Ponce pitched a no-hitter against the Fukuoka SoftBank Hawks in Sapporo Dome.
+He became the seventh foreign-born player to achieve the feat since the NPB introduced the two-league system when it was reorganized from the Japanese Baseball League (JBL) in the 1950 season.
+Ponce finished the 2022 season with a 3–5 record, a 3.35 ERA, and 66 strikeouts in 83 1/3 innings pitched across 14 games.

-On April 5, 2023, Ponce was diagnosed with a partially torn quadriceps tendon in his left leg that would sideline him for 4 weeks.
-In 10 games for the team, he registered a 4–5 record and 3.66 ERA with 43 strikeouts across 51 2/3 innings.
+On April 5, 2023, Ponce was diagnosed with a partially torn quadriceps tendon in his left leg, which sidelined him for four weeks.
+He finished the 2023 season with a 4–5 record, a 3.66 ERA, and 43 strikeouts in 51 2/3 innings pitched across 10 games.
 On November 27, it was announced that Ponce and the Fighters could not reach a contract agreement, making him a free agent.

 Tohoku Rakuten Golden Eagles

-On December 26, 2023, Ponce signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
-He made 15 appearances for the Eagles in 2024, struggling to a 3–6 record and 6.72 ERA with 56 strikeouts across 67 innings pitched.
+On December 26, 2023, Ponce signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He finished the 2024 season with a 3–6 record, a 6.72 ERA, and 56 strikeouts in 67 innings pitched across 15 games.
 On December 2, 2024, the Eagles announced that Ponce would not be brought back in 2025, making him a free agent.